hotelcurtains/CS135/notes/class notes.md

 - coding is the easiest part -- actually designing what you're coding is the hard part

 # Scheme / DrRacket
-- DrRacket seems to work exactly like IDLE
+- DrRacket seems to work like IDLE
 - everything is either an atom or a list
 - he uses language Pretty Big, idk what difference it makes
 ## Atoms (primitive data types)